MCP Integration Guide

 CJ Dropshipping assistant via MCP - MCP Server URL:

-https://developers.cjdropshipping.cn/mcp/YOUR_ACCESS_TOKEN(replaceYOUR_ACCESS_TOKENwith the token from Step 2) - Authentication: Select No authentication
+https://developers.cjdropshipping.cn/mcp/YOUR_MCP_TOKEN(replaceYOUR_MCP_TOKENwith the token copied in Step 1) - Authentication: Select No authentication

 - Name: A recognizable name, e.g.